 Many security-critical bugs in monolithic kernels stem from services and drivers running unrestricted in kernel mode, without any form of protection.

 When compared to microkernels, Monolithic kernels tend to be crash-prone.
-A crashed driver in a Monolithic kernel can crash the whole system whereas with a microkernel there is a separation of concerns which allows the system to handle any crash safely.
+A buggy driver in a Monolithic kernel can crash the whole system whereas with a microkernel there is a separation of concerns which allows the system to handle any crash safely.

 In Linux we often see errors with drivers dereferencing bad pointers which ultimately results in kernel panics.